runstats21/college-score-card-analysis/README.md

 In order to allow easy accessibility to see both explanations of expected incomes for thousands of US universities and understand average contributions of different variables to that income, I built a dashboard using the [streamlit](https://streamlit.io/) package.
 This dashboard can be found here: https://collegeroi.streamlit.app/

 ## Next steps:
-- Advanced model with random forest and XGBOOST
+- cluster analysis and possible implementation of clusters as new features
-- for each of these models, assess both 6 year and 10 year income post college entry
+- including interactions and cohort groupings on shap plots in streamlit dashboard